alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 * Current/Max HP being 254 (0x00**FE**), 510 (0x01**FE**), 766 (0x02**FE**), 1022 (0x03**FE**), and so on.
 Also any value above 65024 (0x**FE**00), which can only be obtained by cheating.
 * Same with stats EVs (which are basically experience points for stats, 2 bytes each).
 * Same with Attack/Defense/Speed/Special stats but their values are usually lower than 254.
-* Trainer ID: It's randomly generated when starting the game so you could end up with any of the values above.
+* Trainer ID: It's randomly generated when starting a new game so you could end up with any of the values above.
 * Experience points, 254, 510, 766, 1022... any value between 65024 (0x00**FE**00) and 65279 (0x00**FE**FF), also 65790 (0x0100**FE**), anything above 16646144 (0x**FE**0000), etc.
 * Stats IVs: Attack IV = 15 and Defense IV = 14 (1111 1110 = 0xFE), or Speed IV = 15 and Special IV = 14.
 * Level: 254 but can only be reached with cheats/glitches.